-BEST PLACES TO FLY FISH – HIGHEST TROUT PER MILE STREAMS AND RIVERS
+BEST FLY FISHING – HIGHEST TROUT PER MILE STREAMS AND RIVERS

 Did we get your attention in the intro?
 Of course, it’s still up to you to catch them!
 Here’s how we know many per mile at these incredible fly fishing destinations.
 Our hats (and vests) are off to the women and men at state and federal fisheries agencies.
 They are often supported by non-profits and universities, who diligently study and monitor fisheries to ensure they stay healthy.
 Fish per mile represents one key measure of best trout fishing productivity – among many important indicators.

-Quality studies take scientists lots of time and expense to conduct, so are usually done every several years at most.
+Stream quality studies take scientists a lot of time and expense to conduct, so are usually done every several years at most.
 For this reason, counts are rarely done every year, and sometimes even a decade or more apart.
 One of my first summer jobs in college was helping with fish surveys, and I have many fond memories of the summer.
 For example, “saving” one day’s work casting over our lunch break which landed the only smallmouth bass seen that day.